-- Benefit is paid at 70 per cent of the individual's annual earnings between €12,718 and €40,106, with a lower percentage for earnings above this level (40 per cent up to €61,705 and 25 per cent above this).
-Those whose annual earnings are less than €12,718 before the birth get the minimum flat-rate allowance (€29.67 per weekday). - Parents are permitted to work while on Parental leave, but they receive only the minimum flat-rate allowance for the days they work.
-Working on Sundays does not affect the benefit. - Payments are taxed. - Pension is the same as for Maternity leave. - Funding is the same as for Maternity leave.
+- Ninety per cent of earnings to both parents for the first 16 Parental leave days.
+For the remaining period, benefit is paid at 70 per cent of the individual's annual earnings between €13,713 and €41,629, with a lower percentage for earnings above this level (40 per cent up to €64,048 and 25 per cent above this).
+Those whose annual earnings are less than €13,713 before the birth get the minimum flat-rate allowance (€31.99 per weekday, appr. €800 per month). - Parents are permitted to work while on Parental leave, but they receive only the minimum flat-rate allowance for the days they work.
+Working on Sundays does not affect the benefit. - Payments are taxed. - Pension is the same as for Pregnancy leave. - Funding is the same as for Pregnancy leave.